Last Updated on March 22, 2026 by Hannah Stephenson

 With that being said, if you love techno and raves and all that jazz, you’ll probably love Modular.

-There’s an entry fee of R150 on the way in, and they stop letting people in after around 3 am, but the party continues way past that.
+There’s an entry fee of around R150 on the way in, but it does change according to what’s on.
+They stop letting people in after around 3 am and officially close at 4, but the party continues way past that.
 I left at 5 am, and it was still going.

 Never again.